VistaPrint Order Management

 Teams felt rushed and scattered.

-I helped them carve out time to design systematically and assess quality through Weekly Crits.
+I carved out time in roadmaps to design systematically and assess quality through Weekly Crits.

-I aligned domain leadership to prioritize design efforts that were “horizontal” (end-to-end) and “vertical” (components).
-Designers now design the system, not just individual features or use cases.
-Experiences are increasingly consistent, cohesive, and complete.
+I aligned domain leadership to prioritize design-led workstreams that were “horizontal” (end-to-end) and “vertical” (components).
+Designers designed the system, not just individual features or use cases.
+Experiences became increasingly consistent, cohesive, and complete.

-I also introduced Weekly Crits, the forum where designers gain visibility, break down siloes, and build shared ownership of the holistic experience.
+I also introduced Weekly Crits, the forum where designers gained visibility, broke down siloes, and built shared ownership of the holistic experience.

 Results